anandnageshwarkumar/ProjectManagementApplication/README.md

 # ProjectManagementApplication
-object oriented design for project management application
+this is low level design of project management application